bitcoin-sv/merchantapi-reference/README.md

 ## How callbacks are being processed

-For each transaction that is submitted to mAPI it can be set if the submiter should receive a notification of doublespend or merkle proof via callback URL. mAPI processes all requested notifications and sends them out as described below:
+For each transaction that is submitted to mAPI it can be set if the submitter should receive a notification of a double spend or merkle proof via callback URL. mAPI processes all requested notifications and sends them out as described below:

 * all notifications are sent out in batches
 * each batch contains a limited number of notifications for single host (configurable with `NOTIFICATION_MAX_NOTIFICATIONS_IN_BATCH`)